ireapps/teaching-guide-python-scraping/FORTEACHERS.md

 - Where to find [instructions for installing Python on their own machines](https://docs.google.com/document/d/1cYmpfZEZ8r-09Q6Go917cKVcQk_d0P61gm0q8DAdIdg/edit#)
 - How to find help when they get stuck

-## Things you definitely do not need to cover
-- More complicated scrapes that involve keeping track of session info
-- Anything related to virtual environments

 ## General approach
 I Do, We Do, You Do.
 Demonstrate a concept, go through it together, then give them plenty of time to experiment on their own while you and your coach walk around and answer questions (see sections marked `✍️ Try it yourself`).